geocompx/docker/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Geocomputation with R in Docker
+# Geocomputation with Docker

 [![](https://img.shields.io/docker/pulls/geocompr/geocompr?style=plastic)](https://github.com/geocompx/docker/blob/master/)

-This repo documents Docker images for geographic research and reproducing code in the book *Geocomputation with R*.
+This repo documents Docker images for geographic research and reproducing code in the books *Geocomputation with R* and *Geocomputation with Python*.
 The Dockerfiles build on work done for the [Rocker Project](https://www.rocker-project.org/).
 As documented on the Rocker Project website, Docker can save time and increase reproducibility by providing an environment with up-to-date and stable software.

 To get started, after you [install Docker](https://docs.docker.com/get-docker/), try running one of the